 Tracking List: MAC 2026 - Broadband and Technology

-Summary: This bill creates the "Act Against Abusive Website Access Litigation".
+This bill creates the "Act Against Abusive Website Access Litigation".

-The court will not make a determination as to whether or not the alleged ADA website access violation is abusive until after the 90 day period expires, or the alleged violation is corrected, whichever occurs first.
+The court must not make a determination as to whether or not the alleged ADA website access violation is abusive until after the 90 day period expires, or the alleged violation is corrected, whichever occurs first.

-This bill is similar to HB 1674; HB 1694; HB 1755; HB 1842; and HB 2056 (2026).
+This bill is similar to HB 1674; HB 1755; HB 1780; HB 1842; and HB 2056 (2026).

 Citations: 537.1250